bitrise-io/devcenter/_articles/reviews/android-tips-tricks.md

 ## Enable Gradle debug options

-If your Gradle build fails, we recommend you to check your build's log in the `APPS & ARTIFACTS` tab.
+If your Gradle build fails, we recommend you to first check your build's log in the `APPS & ARTIFACTS` tab.

-If you're lost, you can call `--stacktrace --debug` flags (for example, `gradle ... --stacktrace --debug`) to get more detailed logs.
+If you're still lost, you can call `--stacktrace --debug` flags (for example, `gradle ... --stacktrace --debug`) to get more detailed logs.

 In most cases `--stacktrace` should be enough, and the `Gradle Runner` step includes this flag by default.